 The main benefit of switching is that you won't pay an extra monthly cost for a handset - so your tariff price and overall costs will drop significantly.

-Alternatively, if you're looking to buy a new iPhone and have the cash for the handset (£549 for the iPhone 5S, and £429 for the iPhone 5C) it's worth considering.
+Alternatively, if you're looking to buy a new iPhone and have the cash for the handset (from £539 for the iPhone 6, and from £619 for the iPhone 6 Plus) it's worth considering.

 Below are some of the top Sim-only offerings.